luisarizmendi/openshift-demos/product-catalog/README.md

 echo $(oc get -n product-catalog-cicd route server-webhook --template='http://{{.spec.host}}')
 ```

+Note: I've found that nip.io URLs are not working with GitHub webhooks.

 2) Content type: application/json

 3) Secret: leave it blank (Since we didn't configure any Secret for this listener)